BigDataStructure/bobs-used-bookstore-classic-variable-cpm/README.md

 # Bob's Used Books Classic

 ## Overview
 Bob's Used Books Classic is a backport of the [Bob's Used Books Sample Application](https://github.com/aws-samples/bobs-used-bookstore-sample).
 Bob's Used Books Classic is an ASP.NET MVC application that targets .NET Framework 4.8.

-Bookstore.Domain.csproj - net48
+Bookstore.Domain.csproj - net48 - No CPM in use, even though the file exists
-Bookstore.Web.csproj - net48
+Bookstore.Web.csproj - net48 - Single CPM, in-use
-Bookstore.Cdk.csproj - net6.0
+Bookstore.Cdk.csproj - net6.0 - 3 Level CPM all enabled and in-use
-Bookstore.Common.csproj - netstandard2.0
+Bookstore.Common.csproj - netstandard2.0 - No CPM, file does not exist, can be utilized for experimentation and testing of version conflict errors
-Bookstore.Data.csproj - net48
+Bookstore.Data.csproj - net48  - Single CPM, in-use

 ## Prerequisites
 To run and debug the application locally you need the following: